dennis-kk/kdb/README.md

 Key-value in memory object cache, support PUB/SUB event base on object, support most of memcached text protocol(not include `append` and `prepend` command).

 # Space
-The format of key of kdb like: `a.b.c`, a is the top level space, b is the second level space, c is the attribute.
+The format of key of kdb like: `a.b.c`, a is the top level space, b is the second level space, c is the object.

 # Subcribe/Publish
 The new command of kdb support sub/pub mode, the command list below: